dovkh42/AdventOfCode/2015/README.md

 # Advent of Code 2015
-> ## Language: javascript
+> ## Language: Node.js
-Welcome to my Advent of Code 2015 repository!
+Welcome to my Advent of Code 2015 repo!

 This project contains solutions to the puzzles from the Advent of Code 2015 challenge,